Skip to contents

 Introduction

-vignette("hydroloom") and vignette("advanced_network") talks about the basics of network topology representation and attributes that build on a strictly dendritic network.
-This vignette expands those topics by describing hydroloom functionality that supports non-dendritic networks.
+vignette("hydroloom") and vignette("advanced_network") cover the basics of network topology representation and the attributes that build on a strictly dendritic network.
+This vignette extends those topics to the hydroloom functionality that supports non-dendritic networks.

 fromnode and tonode